dhewm/dhewm3/README.md

 - 64bit port
 - SDL for low level OS support, OpenGL and input handling
 - OpenAL for audio output, all OS specific audio backends are gone
-- OpenAL EFX for EAX reverb effects (read: EAX on all platforms)
+- OpenAL EFX for EAX reverb effects (read: EAX-like sound effects on all platforms/hardware)
 - Better support for widescreen (and arbitrary display resolutions)
 - A portable build system based on CMake
 - (Cross-)compilation with mingw-w64